In John Medina’s great book “Brain Rules” he discusses the two basic chronological types we fall into. Are you a “lark” or an “owl”?

 If you are a morning person, then scheduling appointments and meetings would be better suited for you in the afternoon to keep our working memory freed up for higher thinking items.
 If you are an afternoon/evening person then the converse applies.

 But what about other types of thinking – the thinking that requires insight and creativity?
 Are you better off doing that type of brainwork at your optimal thinking time as well?

 A study by Wieth published in “Thinking and Reasoning” in 2011 found that you are more likely to have more insights into your non-optimal thinking time.
 This is because to have one of those lovely “Aha” moments, your brain has to be defocussed to allow the brain to quieten down.
 So actually when you are tired and perhaps not terribly attentive, is the best time for to come up with the answer to that curly question you had been pondering on before.

 Of course, paying attention to hunger and the food we eat also makes a difference.
 Hunger itself can be a distraction.
 But loading up on carbs in the middle of the day with pasta or focaccia can also lead to post prandial sleepiness – which is not so great is you have a busy afternoon.
 Here promoting brainpower can be more readily achieved with some lean protein, fruit and veggies and perhaps a little carbohydrate.

-Having a break from work after a busy morning is a great way to give your brain a “brain break” so it can evaluate, reflect and determine which pieces of information need to be considered for long term storage in our memory.
-Having a siesta helps encoding of memory.
+Having a break from work after a busy morning is a great way to give your brain a “brain break” so it can evaluate, reflect and determine which pieces of information need to be considered for long-term storage in our memory.
+Having a siesta helps to encode of memory.
 You remember far more by sleeping after learning.
 Then, after a couple hours of rest when your brain has done its sorting work, you are cognitively re-charged for the remainder of the day.

 Medina, J. (2009) Brain Rules: 12 principles for surviving and thriving at work.
 Home and school.
 Seattle: First Pear Press.